saritasa-nest/saritasa-dotnet-tools/docs/emails.rst

 Right now only ``SmtpClientEmailSender`` is available that uses ``SmtpClient`` to send emails.
 In future we will probably add providers for SendGrid and AWS.

+    .. class:: SmtpClientEmailSender

+        Utilizes``SmtpClient`` to send emails.
+Unlike standard ``SmtpClient`` you can call send message method without any synchronization.
+It puts them to queue before sending.
+Thread safe.

+            .. attribute:: MaxQueueSize

+                Max queue size.
+If queue size for some reason is exceeded the ``EmailQueueExceededException`` exception will be thrown.
+Default value is 10240.

+    .. class:: MultiSmtpClientEmailSender

+        Handles several smtp clients to send emails using round-robin method.
+The main parameter is ``smtpClientInstancesCount`` that specifies how many smtp clients to use (default is 2) to send emails simultaneously.

 Interceptors
 ------------